KishwarMaheen/AutismApp/README.md

 satisfied.
 Therefore, we tried to make an application where their parents can set their schedules and needs and they can follow these at any particular time.

 The application is described by Sheikh Abdul Alim in the YouTube link below.
-Due to shortage of time and academic commitments, it proved to be too difficult for us to finish, as this project was originally based on two applications - one for the parent and the other for the child.
+Due to shortage of time and simultaneous academic commitments, it proved to be too difficult for us to finish, as this project was originally based on two applications - one for the parent and the other for the child.
-However, we still believe it is a work in progress and when we get time, we will be able to successfully implement the entire project.

 https://www.youtube.com/watch?v=csbjN_waG48&feature=youtu.be&fbclid=IwAR3lcpYXeop9Odxdod7ass-58WpdAuAJtNmbvstCAHgSm7pMBb4oyUkzZew